rhomobile/rhomobile-docs/docs/en/5.0.0/guide/rhomobile-install.md

 Run "Install rhoconnect-push".
 A terminal window will open.
 Select whether to use 'sudo' prefix for installation.
 Wait for the rhoconnect-push install process to complete.

-Drag Motorola RhoStudio to the Applications folder.
+Drag Zebra RhoStudio to the Applications folder.

 > Note: RhoStudio has two launchers: RhoStudio 32-bit and RhoStudio 64-bit.
 Use the launcher suitable for your system.

 ### Understanding the Installer Contents
-In addition to RhoStudio, the Motorola RhoMobile Suite Installer for Macintosh also contains:
+In addition to RhoStudio, the Zebra RhoMobile Suite Installer for Macintosh also contains:

 * A folder containing a RhoElements application.
 * A folder containing sample applications.